 Woodhouse remained in Fitzgerald hands and, at some point during the Munster Plantation, Woodhouse was rented to the Englishman James Wallis.
 By the time of the rebellion of 1641, Wallis had been renting Woodhouse for a considerable period and still had the lease for another sixty years.
 He had clearly invested a lot in Woodhouse, for his deposition reveals that he had built a great stone house with barns, stables, kitchens, outhouses, salmon weirs and ditches.
 He had also planted gardens and orchards.

-Though Wallis had been ousted from Woodhouse by rebelling Catholics, the property continued to remain in Fitzgerald hands until 1724, when Woodhouse was sold to the wealthy Uniacke family of Youghal and Mount Uniacke for £8000.
+Though Wallis had been ousted from Woodhouse by rebelling Catholics, the property continued to remain in Fitzgeralds' hands until 1724, when Woodhouse was sold to the wealthy Uniacke family of Youghal and Mount Uniacke for £8000.

 Around 1775, the grand detached two-storey house with Classical proportions and features was built.
 It was extended slightly in the mid-nineteenth century and still exists, recently restored to excellent condition by its current owners, to this day.